hawesie/robot_state_viewer/README.md

 SOMA2 map manager
 -----------------
-  1. Run the soma2 map manager for storing, reading and publishing 2D map:
+  1. Run the soma2 map manager for storing, reading and publishing 2D map.
+Running this node is essential for running the robot_state_viewer_node:
   ```
   $ rosrun soma2_map_manager soma2_map.py
   ```